SebastianoF/bruker2nifti/README.md

 # Bruker2nifti

 [Bruker2nifti](https://github.com/SebastianoF/bruker2nifti) is an open source medical image format converter from raw [Bruker](http://imaging.mrc-cbu.cam.ac.uk/imaging/FormatBruker)
-ParaVision to [NifTi](https://nifti.nimh.nih.gov/nifti-1), without any intermediate step through the DICOM standard formats.
+ParaVision to [NifTi](https://nifti.nimh.nih.gov/nifti-1), without any intermediate step through the [DICOM](http://dicom.nema.org/standard.html) standard formats.

-Bruker2nifti is a pip-installable Python tool provided with a Graphical User Interface and a Command Line Utility.
+Bruker2nifti is a pip-installable Python tool provided with a Graphical User Interface and a Command Line Utility to access the conversion method.

 Please note that the stable release is compatible only with **Python 2**.
 The development release is Python 2 and Python 3 compatible.